I hear it all the time, I want to travel, but I can’t leave my family and friends.

 - Show them what other long-term travellers are doing, and how their life has changed.
 Get them to read our blog to see how our career prospects never suffered, how we have travelled with our family, and we are so happy living the life we really want.

 - Show them you are serious by sharing with them your plans, your research, your savings preparation, and your budget.
 In our upcoming book that is launching in 2 weeks, we’ll be showing you how to do all this.
 (Get on the list now to receive a special introductory offer).

 - Don’t forget to share your back up plans in case anything goes wrong.
 What do you plan to do should you run out of money, your things get stolen, you get into trouble.
 Let them see you have researched how to stay safe on the road.
 Trust me, they’ll be worried about those damn crocodiles.

 - Tell them why you want to travel and what you hope to get out of it at the end.
-It’s hard to not support someone when you see how they won’t be complete until they fulfil their burning desires.
+It’s hard to not support someone when you see how they won’t be complete until they fulfill their burning desires.

 - Let them know how much they mean to you and will still be a part of your life.
 (You might just inspire them to finally live the travel dreams they have always had)

 You can’t evolve unless you embrace change, and you can’t thrive unless you evolve.
 Don’t be frightened about who you could possibly be in two years time and what this might mean for your family relationships and friendships.